Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 Celestún

-Situated at only 1h 30” drive from Merida, Celestun is a tranquil beach town mainly known for the graceful flamingos living in the nearby lagoon.
-You can find full-day tours from Merida that include transportation and boat tours to spot flamingos and other kinds of birds that populate the area.
+Situated at only 1h 30” drive from Mérida, CeCelestùns is a tranquil beach town mainly known for the graceful flamingos living in the nearby lagoon.
+You can find full-day tours from Mérida that include transportation and boat tours to spot flamingos and other kinds of birds that populate the area.

-However, the beach is amazing too.
-Pretty wild, with not so many infrastructures, you can really enjoy some quiet time by the emerald water swimming or relaxing on the beach.
+However, the beach is fantastic too.
+Pretty wild, with not so many infrastructures, you can really enjoy some quiet time by the emerald water, swimming or relaxing on the beach.

-There are quite a few beach hotels in Celestun for any price and style.
-Personally, I believe the luxury hotels in the area don’t offer a great value for money but if you love the comfort and you are prepared to splurge, you may find some cute lodging.
+There are quite a few beach hotels in Celestun at any price and style.
+Personally, I believe the luxury hotels in the area don’t offer great value for money, but if you love comfort and are prepared to splurge, you may find some charming accommodations.

 There are also cheap hotels for those who travel on a budget.